 Jurors are often called upon to make determinations on credibility and believability in the face of conflicting evidence or testimony.
 Often, if the defendant is someone the jurors like or respect, that conflict will be resolved in the defendant’s favor.

 If you are charged with a crime you are entitled to a defense in court.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights in a criminal trial.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights in a criminal trial.